alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/modular-account.md

     - name: twitter:description
       content: Follow this guide to manage ownership of a Modular Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 next:
-  text: How to transfer ownership of a Light Account
+  text: How to manage ownership of a Modular Account
 ---

 # How to manage ownership of a Modular Account

 The Multi Owner plugin lets your smart accounts have one or more ECDSA or SCA owners.
-This lets you account integrate with multiple signers at once, and supports recovering your account if one signer is lost.
+This lets your account integrate with multiple signers at once, and supports recovering your account if one signer is lost.

 The Multi-Owner Plugin is able to: